-Employees need to have the right training, skills, tools, and attitudes to provide the service, properly and efficiently.
+Customer-facing employees need to have the proper training, skills, tools, and attitudes to provide the service, effectively and efficiently.
 In addition to technical skills, they should know how to deal with people, have good communication skills, and be focused on the customer.

 These hard and soft skills not only streamline the delivery process but also improve the quality and value of the service as perceived by the customer.